dondublon/samsungTestTask/README.md

 * the same for GPU amount - |G|.
 * |Ra|*|C|*|G|=|R| (resources)

-The main "fork" in approach is - if we have rather small |P| value (for example, 100 or even 1000 possible priority options) with large |R|, or, otherwise, large |P| with small |R| (for example |Ra|, |C|, |G| < 100).
+The main "fork" in the approach is - if we have rather small |P| value (for example, 100 or even 1000 possible priority options) with large |R|, or, otherwise, large |P| with small |R| (for example |Ra|, |C|, |G| < 100).